julianjohannesen/first-mern/README.md

 This is a tutorial for beginners, so don’t worry if you don’t have very much familiarity with one or more of the technologies we just mentioned.
 We’ve created a list of resources that should help.

-The most import concepts to grasp are how clients and servers interact by exchanging HTTP messages; the role that React plays as a front-end library; the role that Node and Express play on the back-end to serve our site; and the difference between client-side routing and traditional server-side routing.
+The most import concepts to grasp are how clients and servers interact by exchanging HTTP messages; the role that React plays as a front-end library; the role that Node and Express play on the back-end to serve our API; and the difference between client-side routing and traditional server-side routing.

 The links below will take you to **short videos** about each subject.
 You certainly don’t need to watch all of them, or to watch them in their entirety, but if any of these topics look unfamiliar, the video will provide you with a quick introduction.